24ERIC/Project_Journey/README.md

 # Project_Journey
-Eric's project jouney starts from 2022 Sep, and may ends at 2100.
+Eric's project jouney starts from 2022 Sep and will ends at 2100.